Paley-Wiener theorems for a p-adic spherical variety

 Thus, the above radial function is equivalent to the following one: Fix, for every $\Theta$, a $J$-invariant compact subset $M_\Theta\subset N_\Theta$ such that $A_{X,\Theta}^+ M_\Theta = N_\Theta$, and let, for each $x\in N_\Theta$:

 where $R(a)$ is the fixed radial function on $A_{X,\Theta}\subset A_X$.

-Now observe that the functions $F_d(x) = (1+r'(x))^\frac{d}{2} \mu_X(xJ)^{-\frac{1}{2}}$ form a basis of tempered functions such as the ones used to define the Fr\'echet structure on the Harish-Chandra Schwartz space above.
+Returning to functions, observe that the functions form a basis of tempered functions such as the ones used in our present definition \eqref{HCcondition} of the Fr\'echet structure of the Harish-Chandra Schwartz space.
 Thus, the system of norms of the spaces $L^2(X, (1+r)^d \mu_X)^J$ is equivalent to the system of norms $\rho_{F_d}$ defined using those functions.
 This shows the equivalence of our definition with Bernstein's.

-On the other hand, we have \cite[Definition 3]{DH} in the case of a symmetric space, which defines the Harish-Chandra Schwartz space in terms of bounds of the form:
+Finally, we also have \cite[Definition 3]{DH} in the case of a symmetric space, which defines the Harish-Chandra Schwartz space in terms of bounds of the form:

-$d>0$.
+with $d>0$.
 The function $N_d$ is of the form $(1+r)^d$, for an \emph{algebraic} radial function $r$; namely, $X$ is realized as a closed subvariety of affine space, and the function $r$ is the maximum of the absolute values of the coordinates.
 Such a radial function can easily be seen to be equivalent to the ones used above, cf.\ also \cite[\S 4.5]{BePl}.
-The function $\Theta_G$ is a nonvanishing positive smooth function, which up to a power of $(1+r)$ and a constant coincides with the volume of $xJ$, by a result of Lagier \cite[(2.27)]{DH} and an estimate of the volumes in \cite[Proposition 2.6]{KatoTakano}.
+The function $\Theta_G$ is a nonvanishing positive smooth function, which up to a power of $(1+r)$ and a constant coincides with the function $x\mapsto \mu_X(xJ)^{-\frac{1}{2}}$, by a result of Lagier \cite[(2.27)]{DH} and an estimate of the volumes in \cite[Proposition 2.6]{KatoTakano}.
 Thus, this definition of $\mathscr C(X)$ also coincides with the above ones.